 Photo 1: Safety precautions before starting

 Pull the wire from the spark plug.
 Remove the gas cap, put a piece of plastic over the opening and replace the cap.
 This will help prevent gas spills when you flip the mower to access the blade.

 Photo 2: How to remove lawn mower blade

 Clamp a block to the lawn mower skirt to stop the blade from spinning while you unscrew the nut.
 Use the longest wrench you can find to loosen the nut.
 It’s likely to be very tight.

+The lawn mower blade sharpening tool you should grab is an angle grinder.
 Grind the blade carefully with an angle grinder to remove nicks and dents and restore the edge.
 Make several light passes to avoid overheating the blade.